 Q. What would you say are the main environmental and economic challenges at Truman?

 A. “Budget cuts are a big challenge.
-For example, the Compost Project got all their funding taken away.
+For example, the Compost Project had all of their funding taken away.
 Distributing the university farm’s food is way too expensive, and the farmer is overworked.
 One solution I believe would potentially work is students looking into practicums for credit hours.
 They could work at Take Root, or as a sustainability intern.
 It would save the university money.
 However, students have such a high turnover rate so getting a student to stay in office for several years is hard.”